 - IB Business Management HL Year 1

 - IB Business Management HL Year II.

 The Novi DECA Chapter limit is 175 and offers all events that compete at the district level.
-All events include a role-play simulation and test.
-Returning members in good standing have event preference.
-On average, there are eight required meetings/practice sessions a year.
-For more information contact Jodi Forster.
+All events include a role-play simulation/presentation and test.
+Returning members in good standing have event selection preference.

 Over 400 students belong to HOSA, an organization for students who are interested in health careers.
 Students compete in various medical events at the regional, state, and international level.
 All Novi High School students are welcome.
 For additional information about individual HOSA events, check out the Michigan HOSA website.